azulverdosa/squeaky_bones/CONTRIBUTING.md

 ### Where to go from here?

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to [firstcontributions](https://firstcontributions.github.io/#social-share).

 Keep this good time rollin'!
 Here is a list of projects with easy issues you can get started on: